Helsinki-NLP/OPUS-MT-train/doc/Data.md

 Validation data:

 * the DEVSET has fallback options depending on availability (tested in this order Tatoeba, GlobalVoices, infopankki, JW300, bible-uedin)
-* the DEVSET needs to contain at least 2 x DEVMINSIZE aligned sentence pairs (default 2x 150 = 300)
+* the DEVSET needs to contain at least DEVMINSIZE aligned sentence pairs (default 250)
 * the default size of a validation set is 5,000 sentence pairs for Tatoeba data and 2,500 sentence pairs for other corpora; The size can be adjusted by setting DEVSIZE
 * the DEVSET corpus is shuffled and the development data is taken from the top of the shuffled data set (see `lib/data.mk`)